lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 To use the Firmware Image Files with the nRF Connect App, we need to rename the file extension from `.img` to `.bin` after downloading (e.g. `my_sensor_app_1.1.bin`)

-Note that `.bin` files exist in the [`v4.1.1`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.1) and [`v4.1.2`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.2) downloads, but these `.bin` files should not be used for Firmware Updates because they don't have the MCUBoot Image Header.
+Note that `.bin` files may be found in the [`v4.1.1`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.1) and [`v4.1.2`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.2) downloads, but these `.bin` files should not be used for Firmware Updates because they don't have the MCUBoot Image Header.

 So always download the `.img` files and then rename them to `.bin`.